-Dublin airport and Aer Lingus pensioners lose court challenge over cuts to scheme
+Dublin Airport and Aer Lingus pensioners lose court challenge over cuts to scheme

 From the outset, the evidence was both Aer Lingus and the DAA made it absolutely clear that they were not going to make any payments into the IASS scheme

-The High Court has rejected a challenge on behalf of some 600 retired Aer Lingus and Dublin Airport Authority (DAA) workers over cuts to their pension scheme.
+The High Court has rejected a challenge on behalf of some 600 retired Aer Lingus and DAA workers over cuts to their pension scheme.

 Ms Justice Teresa Pilkington found there was no breach of the pensioners’ constitutional property rights as the reductions to their pensions arose and were enacted under amendments to the Pension Act, not to the Air Navigation and Transport Act 1988, as they had claimed.